-Crwban has kindly been adopted by Lee Cannan, for Joanna by Sam, by Christine Küper, Kendall Barclay & Lisa Postlewaite, Lena Reinert, and by Angharad Dafydd.
+Crwban has kindly been adopted by Lee Cannan, for Joanna by Sam, by Christine Küper, Kendall Barclay & Lisa Postlewaite, Lena Reinert, Angharad Dafydd, and by Dominika O’Neill.

 Crwban is a juvenile olive ridley who was found entangled in a large ghost net conglomerate (see image below) near Lux* South Ari Atoll.
 The net had already claimed Crwban’s entire front right flipper except for the bone (which is exposed) when he was rescued.
 Thankfully he otherwise seems in good condition but he is suffering from mild buoyancy syndrome.
 We are hoping to avoid surgery and will be managing his wounds carefully.

 Crwban, pronounced Cruban, is Welsh for turtle.
 He was named by one of our volunteers.

 13 March 2022